keycloakify/keycloakify-starter/README.md

 # GitHub Actions

-The starter comes with a GitHub Actions workflow that builds the theme and publishes the jars [as GitHub releases artifacts](https://github.com/keycloakify/keycloakify-starter/releases/tag/v7.1.0).
+The starter comes with a generic GitHub Actions workflow that builds the theme and publishes the jars [as GitHub releases artifacts](https://github.com/keycloakify/keycloakify-starter/releases/tag/v7.1.0).
+To release a new version **just update the `package.json` version and push**.

+To enable the workflow go to your fork of this repository on GitHub then navigate to:
+`Settings` > `Actions` > `Workflow permissions`, select `Read and write permissions`.

 # Removing the account theme

 If you don't need to customize [the account theme pages](https://storybook.keycloakify.dev/?path=/story/account-account--default).
-You can remove the `src/account` directory and make the necessary changes in `src/main.tsx` and `src/vite-env.d.ts`.
+You can remove the `src/account` directory.
 This will significantly reduce the the size of the jar and the build time.
+Don't forget to update `src/main.tsx` and `src/vite-env.d.ts`.

 # Email theme

 Keycloakify lets you bundle an email theme however customization can't be made with React yet.
-It's just a regular Keycloak theme.
+To initialize the email theme run:

 ```bash
 npx keycloakify initialize-email-theme
 ```